alka077/udacity_project2_CICD/README.md

 This repositry demonstrate:

-*Deploying the app in Azure CloudShell
+* Deploying the app in Azure CloudShell
-*Deploying the app as a web server using Azure App Service.
+* Deploying the app as a web server using Azure App Service.

 ## Project Plan
-<TODO: Project Plan

 * A link to a Trello board for the project
 * A link to a spreadsheet that includes [project-management-template (1).xlsx](https://github.com/alka077/udacity_project2_CICD/files/9309410/project-management-template.1.xlsx)